LedgerInvesting/ledger-analytics/docs/source/user-guide/modeling.rst

 :math:`\rho^{(T - t) f}`, where :math:`\rho`
 is the ``recency_decay`` value, :math:`T`
-and :math:`t` are the maximum and current experience period indices, and :math:`f` is the triangle resolution in years.
+and :math:`t` are the maximum and current evaluation date indices, and :math:`f` is the triangle resolution in years.
+In forecasting models decay weighting is based on the experience period rather than the evaluation date.
 You can play around with this using our Bermuda package:

 .. code:: python